ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 ## Layouts supported in your element

-AMP defines different layouts that elements can choose whether or not to support Your element needs to announce which layouts it supports through overriding the `isLayoutSupported(layout)` callback and returning true if the element supports that layout.
+AMP defines different layouts that elements can choose whether or not to support.
+Your element needs to announce which layouts it supports through overriding the `isLayoutSupported(layout)` callback and returning true if the element supports that layout.
 [Read more about AMP Layout System](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-layout.md)